dankraus/padawan360/README.md

 A: Depending on the firmware on the Syren, sometimes you need to change the serial baud rate it communicates at.
 Change this like `const int DOMEBAUDRATE = 2400;` For packetized options are: 2400, 9600, 19200 and 38400

+Q: The left analog stick is centered but the dome still spins!

+A: You need to just adjust the deadzone `const byte DOMEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
+The code has some more info on that above that line.

 ### Foot Drive